Library Resources & Services

 for Parents & Teachers

 Are you a homeschooling parent, looking for topic-centered materials for your history and science studies?
-We are currently working to put together "backpacks" on high-demand subjects:
+We have recently put together a number of multi-item kits on high-demand subjects:

 the Civil Rights Movement

 the Civil War

 the Industrial Revolution

 Multi-item kits include 3-4 titles of both fiction and nonfiction works on the subject, providing learners opportunities to learn the facts and engage in the stories that make learning come alive.

 If you are an instructor and have an assignment for your students that requires research, you can inform the library of the assignment to make us aware of what students may come looking for.
 We will make sure to be prepared for these students, knowing what resources to direct them to and how to serve them most efficiently and beneficially.

 Tours of the library can be a wonderful way to introduce children and young adults to all the library has to offer.
 Contact us to schedule a library tour for your class or group.

 Young people’s staff travel to different schools and events to engage children and youth in library activities and nurture their love of reading.
 These speaking programs may be scheduled through the Young People’s Department at the library.